 The speed of a CPU determines how many computations it can perform per second.
 (In the case of a multi-core CPU, it determines how many computations each core can perform in a second.)

 Obviously, a faster chip can perform more computations.
-If you plan to use your computer only for pretty routine, low-resource applications like surfing the web, word processing, and checking email, you can save yourself some money by buying a somewhat slower chip -- for example, one or two notches below the top of that line of processors.
-If you're a gamer, do video or music editing, or use your computer for high-end graphics or CAD/CAM apps, then set your sights higher.
+If you plan to use your computer only for pretty routine, low-resource applications like surfing the web, word processing, and checking email, you can save yourself some money by buying a somewhat slower chip (for example, one or two notches below the top of that line of processors, or maybe last-year's model of the processor manufacturer's flagship line).
+If you're a gamer, do video or music editing, or use your computer for high-end graphics or CAD/CAM apps, on the other hand, then set your sights higher.

-The L2 (or Level 2) cache bridges the gap between the very fast CPU and the much slower system RAM bus (and the even slower hard drive) by anticipating and storing data right on the CPU itself.
+Onboard cache bridges the gap between the very fast CPU and the much slower system RAM bus by anticipating the processor's data requests and storing that data right on the CPU itself.
 This dramatically increases performance at a given clock speed.
-With L2 cache, more is always better; and sharing reduces performance.
-Look for a chip with at least 1 MB of L2 cache per core.
-Although this increases the cost of the CPU, it's worth the investment.
+All else being equal, more cache is always better.

 As with any major purchase, do your homework before buying.
 Check Internet message boards and forums to see how satisfied other users have been with the chips you are considering, and read the reviews often posted on retailers' sites.
-If you're a gamer or use other high-end software, check with forums dedicated to that software or with the software publisher, as well.
-Some software works better on some chips than it does with others.
+If you're a gamer or use other resource-intensive software, check with forums dedicated to the games or software that you use, or check with the software publisher for their recommendations.
+Some software works better with some chips than it does with others.

 Intel vs. AMD

-Consequently, when building machines for my own use, I've often gravitated toward AMD because of their lower cost and tendency to be a little more aggressive in seeking the bleeding edge.
-But when building machines for customers (especially businesses), I've always leaned toward Intel because I've typically found their chips to be a bit more stable.
+Consequently, when building machines for my own use, I've often gravitated toward AMD because of their lower cost at a given performance level and their tendency to be a little more aggressive in seeking the bleeding edge.
+But when building machines for customers (especially businesses), or machines for which reliability is my number one concern, I've always leaned toward Intel because I've found the Intel architecture to be rock-solid stable.